EvidentSecurity/esp-sdk-java/docs/UsersApi.md

 String firstName = "firstName_example"; // String | The first name of the user
 String lastName = "lastName_example"; // String | The last name of the user
 String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information.
+String accessLevel = "accessLevel_example"; // String | The level of access this user has.
+Team access has access to items belonging only to that team.
+Sub Organization access has access to items belonging only to all teams under that sub organization.
+Organization access has access to all sub organizations and teams under that organization.
+Valid values are organization_level, sub_organization_level, team_level
 Boolean disableDailyEmails = true; // Boolean | Specifies whether the daily emails should be turned off or not String phone = "phone_example"; // String | The phone number of the user Integer roleId = 56; // Integer | The ID of the role of the user.
 Only a manager can set or modify the role id.